 How does non-owner SR-22 insurance work?

-An SR-22 is a form you file to verify financial responsibility, and a non-owner policy is the type of insurance you may need if you don’t own a car.
+When you’ve received a DUI/DWI, reckless driving or multiple moving violations, you will be required to file an SR-22 form, which verifies your financial responsibility.
+A non-owner policy is the type of insurance you may need if you don’t own a car.
 Hence, you have insurance and state-mandated forms to comply with the laws for such a situation.

-States can mandate non-car owners to obtain car insurance and carry an SR-22 to verify financial responsibility.
+States can mandate non-owners to obtain car insurance and carry an SR-22 to verify financial responsibility.
 That’s because state agencies know these individuals can be negligent and harm others and their property while driving, even if they don’t own the car they’re operating.

 “Be aware that not owning a vehicle may make it more difficult to obtain an SR-22 certificate,” Friedlander says.
 “You will need to furnish proof of insurance to earn the certificate.
 If you don’t own a vehicle, you should apply for a non-owner auto insurance policy before filing for an SR-22 certificate.”